cucumber/cucumber-jvm-scala/docs/usage.md

 import org.junit.runner.RunWith

 @RunWith(classOf[Cucumber])
-@CucumberOptions()
+@CucumberOptions(
+  glue = Array("cucumber.examples.scalacalculator"),
+  features = Array("classpath:cucumber/examples/scalacalculator")
+)
 class RunCucumberTest
 ```

 You can define several options like:
 - the "glue path" (default to current package): packages in which to look for glue code
-- the "features path" (default to current folder): folder in which to look for features file
+- the "features path" (default to current package): packages in which to look for features file